peterszatmary/flyway-demo/README.md

 ![test migration run](https://github.com/peterszatmary/just-like-that/blob/master/imgs/flyway-demo/test-migration-run.png)

-Before that the database is empty.
+Before this step the database is empty.
 After that is database prepared for application run.
 Database has schema and inserted data.

+### How to run app with test database

 For app run you need just change in application.properties following